BenSmithers/MultiHex/README.md

 An editor for non-geographical features in the world

 * Place and edit elements of civilization like cities, towns, and roads.

-Define regions belonging to civilizations
+* Region definitions will allow the display of kingdom borders and names.

 * Add points of interest to the hexes.

 * Insert civilizaitons to breath life into the new world.

+* Incorporate civilization generation into world generation?

 ## World Generation

 Improvements and additions to the world generation

+* Use region backend to define geographical regions like deserts, forests, grasslands, and mountain regions.
+Region names will be superimposed over map.

 * Gui for modifying world generation parameters.
 Currently the world gen params are stored in the `config.json` file in the generator folder; this is not ideal.

-* region definitions.
-Regions will be collections of like hexes, which will share some features and an identifying name.
-Drawing the regions will require breaking down a region and its enclaves into triangles, and drawing those triangles. _(in progress)_

 * rivers, lakes.
 Rivers will flow between hexes to areas of lower altitude.
 Rivers eventually reach the ocean, a lake, or dry up. _(in progress)_